Animal Behavior

 Offered Alternating Fall Semester; Lecture hours:3,Other:3

 ANBE 370.
-Primate Behavior and Ecology.
+Primatology.
 1 Credit.

-Introduction to research on prosimians, monkeys, and apes with emphasis on the evolutionary origin of diversity, habitat use, social structure, social behavior, and cognitive abilities.
+Introduction to research on prosimians, monkeys and apes with emphasis on the evolutionary origin of diversity, habitat use, social structure, social behavior, cognitive abilities and management.
+Prerequisites: (ANBE 266 or BIOL 266 or PSYC 266) or (BIOL 203 and BIOL 204) and permission of the instructor.
 Crosslisted as ANBE 670 and BIOL 370 and BIOL 670 and PSYC 370 and PSYC 670.

 ANBE 371.
 Primate Minds.
 1 Credit.